rsmp-nordic/core_v4/docs/pages/command.md

 `command/all/all/detector/sensibility`

-## Response
+## Result
-How would command responses be handled?
-We would use the request-response pattern, which is based on Response Topics.
-When you send a command, you pass a topic that would want to response to be published to.
-A supervisor sending a command could pass the response topic:
+How would command results be handled?
+We would use the request-result pattern, which is based on Result Topics.
+When you send a command, you pass a topic that would want to result to be published to.
+A supervisor sending a command could pass the result topic:
-`response/<supervisor_id>/component/module/command`.
+`result/<supervisor_id>/component/module/command`.

-When a supervisor with id 22ba changing plan with `command/45fe/main/tlc/plan`, the respons would be send to `response/22ba/main/tlc/plan`.
+When a supervisor with id 22ba changing plan with `command/45fe/main/tlc/plan`, the respons would be send to `result/22ba/main/tlc/plan`.

-All supervisor can receive response if the just subscribe to `response/+/main/tlc/plan`.
+All supervisor can receive result if the just subscribe to `result/+/main/tlc/plan`.